RyanJ-Ellison/RyanJ-Ellison.github.io-1-/landing page.md

 - Public engagement; talk at YAC AGM about what our research actually is
 - Charity work; bladder cancer wareness day, York 10K raising money for YAC
 --->
+- **Running "Meet a PhD" Sessions** - Currently I run these sessions in the University of York Biology Department.
+The idea is to make a space for undergraduate students to come and ask questions about postgraduate study, and get honest answers.
+We also have free pizza!
+- **University Outreach Talks** - I've given several talks on topics such as studying a science degree at university, careers options after a science degree, and what studying for a PhD is actually like.
+I've previously spoken at Carmel Sixth Form College (St Helens) and Selby College (York).
+- **Public Enagement** - I enjoy communicating to the public about the importance of bladder cancer research, and what we actually do!
+This has included presenting my research to the public at the York Against Cancer Annual General Meeting, and also spreading awareness of the risk factors of bladder cancer during our Bladder Cancer Awareness Day event.
 ## Academic Presentations
 <!--
 - Laidlaw Scholarship presentation